-DASCH: Digital Access to a Sky Century @ Harvard
+The sixth data release of the Digital Access to a Sky Century @ Harvard project (DASCH DR6) was released on January 31, 2019.

-The Digital Access to a Sky Century @ Harvard (DASCH) project is pleased to release its sixth production data release (DR6), covering Galactic latitude b = +0 to +15 deg, joining results from DR1, which includes the 5 Development Fields from which the hardware and software pipelines for DASCH were developed; and DR2 through DR5.
+DR6 adds coverage of Galactic latitudes b = +0 to +15 deg, joining results from DR1, which includes the 5 Development Fields from which the hardware and software pipelines for DASCH were developed; and DR2 through DR5.
 These represent ~36% of the Harvard plate data (1885 - 1992; full-sky excluding spectra and rejected plates).
-A brief overview of DASCH is given in Grindlay et al (2012) Opening the 100-Year Window for Time Domain Astronomy in arXiv:1211.1051 or IAU Symposium Vol. 285 p 29-34 .
-Additional project papers are listed in the DASCH publications web page.
+A brief overview of DASCH is given in Grindlay et al. (2012) Opening the 100-Year Window for Time Domain Astronomy in arXiv:1211.1051 or IAU Symposium Vol. 285 p 29-34 .
+Additional project papers are listed in the DASCH publications page.
 Digitized images (11 micron pixels) of ~195,000 plates and their fully reduced WCS solutions and SExtractor-based photometry of every resolved object are available from this Data Release from the ~230Tb of data on disk now available.
 Light curves (LCs) typically include 1500 points for an object with magnitude B ~12-13.
 LCs may be retrieved from input coordinates or SIMBAD object names for up to 10 at a time, and LC plots, data and images for each then downloaded individually.

 We originally planed to release additional 15 degree increments in decreasing galactic latitude.
 In October, 2019, we revised plans to make DR7 through DR12 a single combined release of the Southern galactic hemisphere.
 The maps at the left illustrate this release strategy in galactic and equatorial coordinates: green indicates released areas and yellow indicates areas currently being scanned.